Hobart for two nights

 If this doesn’t float your boat for a day out, the Yukon will.
 This Danish ketch was found submerged just out of Copenhagen and now does sailing trips all over Tassie.
 The channel is their fave.
 The Wooden Boat Centre in Franklin is well worth a peek.

-Tonight, stay in luxe tipees complete with a fire, and enjoy an outdoor bath beneath the stars.
+Tonight, stay in luxe tepees complete at Huon Bush Retreats, and enjoy an outdoor bath beneath the stars.

 Geeveston and Tahune State Forest

 Roll into Geeveston as the old timber workers did.
-For those interested in the region’s forestry tradition there are stories and exhibits in the Geeveston Visitor Centre that describe the history of the region and the harsh, wintry conditions of the forest.
+For those interested in the region’s forestry tradition there are stories and exhibits in the Geeveston Visitor Centre.
 Street carvings depict local heroes who worked deep in the forest.
 The town is named after William Geeves who was given a land grant in an area known as Lightwood Bottom.
 (It’s a type of timber common in the area.)
 Wander along the main street – it might look familiar?
 This is where the ABC filmed some of their Rosehaven series.

 If you’re feeling energetic, head to the Hartz Mountains National Park for a bush walk.
-You might see icicles on the small alpine plants as you go.
-If you’d prefer, head further south and visit Hastings Caves and Thermal Springs.
+Or, venture south and visit Hastings Caves and Thermal Springs.
 Discovered by timber workers back in 1917, these dolomite caves were formed millions of years ago.
 There are guided cave tours and you can warm up afterwards with a soak in the steamy outdoor thermal pool.

-Why not head down to Tassie’s most accessible southern tip?
+Got some time?
+It’s worth going down to Tassie’s southern tip.
 There’s a whale sculpture down at Cockle Creek and beautiful beaches to stroll along.
 From here, however, you must turn back – there’s no driving further south in Australia.
 Now that’s something special!